RayP11/LuminaAI/README.md

 While this Software will be optimized for students, it can easily be optimized for other industries or research such as:
 - education (teachers)
 - businesses (business documents/information)
-- students (help with research and summarizing info)
 - engineering (taking in notes, diagrams, or blueprints)
 - programming (Utilize user-given documents to write code with context from entire files)
 - Speech (Translating entire documents into other languages)